BLACK LENS: CAROL TULLOCH & TOSIN ADEOSUN

 Professor Carol Tulloch

-TA: There’s another painting [of Mrs. Fanny Eaton] that really sticks to me and it’s the one by Joanna Boyce Wells, [where] she is [represented] quite regal.
+TA: There’s another painting [of Mrs. Fanny Eaton] that really stands out to me and it’s the one by Joanna Boyce Wells, [where] she is [represented] quite regal.
 It’s a different way of seeing her.

-CT: Is that the one [where] she’s got hair jewellery as well, which rakes through?
+CT: Is that the one [where] she has jewellery as well, which rakes through?

 TA: Yes.
-I just wondered if you had any thoughts to say about that, or initial thoughts?
+I just wondered if you had any thoughts on that portrait?

-CT: There’s one, and I can’t remember the name of the painting, it’s quite famous, but her back is to the viewer and she on, Fanny has on, a kaftan, and again, there has been criticism that Fanny has been, although she was Jamaican-British, used to represent different cultural groups that were ‘non-white’.
-This one, maybe because I’ve got a weakness for kaftans, she has a way [of] just turning and looking to the viewer; you’ve used that term ‘regal’ and it has that quality to it.
+CT: There’s one, and I can’t remember the name of the painting, it’s quite famous, but her back is to the viewer, Fanny is wearing a kaftan, and again, there has been criticism that Fanny has been, although she was Jamaican-British, used to represent different cultural groups that were ‘non-white’.
+In this one, maybe because I’ve got a weakness for kaftans, she has a way [of] just turning and looking to the viewer; you’ve used that term ‘regal’ and it has that quality to it.

 TA: I think it’s interesting considering the context of the time as well that Fanny Eaton would have been a sitter for these photographs.
-In terms of muses, do you have any muses?
-It could be in the context of fashion, but not in fashion.
+In terms of muses, do you have any?

 CT: If I’m thinking about muses, women that I’ve been drawn to, that I’ve wanted to write about, that I feel that a version of their lives need to be written about.
-I’ve done one on Billie Holiday.
+I have produced one on Billie Holiday.
 I talk about her life as being a form of collage, a blend of different references, but that then came to make Billie Holiday ‘All of Me’.
 Another one that I’ve looked at is the market women in Jamaica.
-I’ve used one specific photograph, which was called ‘A Jamaica Lady’, [where this lady] has this big basket on her head and beautiful apron over her dress that she was going to sell in the market, but that also linked with my family and maternal side, that there were higglers in our family in the early part of the 20th century.
+I’ve used one specific photograph, which was called ‘A Jamaica Lady’, [where this market woman] has a big basket on her head and beautiful apron over her dress that she was going to sell in the market, but that also linked with my family, the maternal side, that there were higglers in our family in the early part of the 20th century.

-I think, at the heart of it, it’s these individuals artwork or music that they’ve done that’s helped me understand my sense of self in the world and inspired me to do the work that I’d like to do, but also, it’s individuals that have, when you read their autobiographies, how they have negotiated what difference means and the reactions to your difference and how you can, kind of, work through that.
+I think, at the heart of it, it’s those individuals, the artwork, music, self-sufficient work that they’ve created that has helped me to understand my sense of self in the world and inspired me to do the work that I’d like to do, but also, it’s individuals that have, when you read their autobiographies, how they have negotiated what difference means and the reactions to your difference and how you can, kind of, work through that.

-There was something I’d like to read, if that’s okay, so in terms of muses, this is actually Paul Gilroy.
-I used ‘The Black Atlantic – Modernity and Double Consciousness’ when I was doing my MA dissertation on Jamaica.
+There is something I’d like to read, if that’s okay, in terms of muses, this is actually Paul Gilroy.
+I used ‘The Black Atlantic – Modernity and Double Consciousness’ when I was researching my MA dissertation on Jamaica.
 This is a quote from the book and it says, ‘It is the struggle to have Blacks perceived as agents, as people with cognitive capacities, and even with an intellectual history, attributes denied by modern racism.
 That is, for me, the primary research for writing this book’.
-That quote alone inspired me to do my research about Jamaica, late 19th, early 20th century, which is part of my familiar heritage and to get a sense of that history, but also get a sense of who I am.
+That quote alone inspired me to do my research about Jamaica, late 19th, early 20th century, which is part of my familial heritage, and to get a sense of that history, but also get a sense of who I am.

 TA: Also, being a mother, because she had 10 children.
 That’s a lot of work.